Designed and Photographed by Cathy Schellenberg

 Page 3 (second acrylic shape):

-Use some of the KI Memories Lace cardstock as a mask on this page and paint brown acrylic craft paint through the cardstock.
+Use a mask on this page and paint brown acrylic craft paint through it.
 This allows more of the acrylic to show, making it more see-through.
 Mat and adhere a photo on this page and again embellish with misc. dog-themed stickers, stamps, brads and charms.
 Be sure to place some of the tags/embellishments over the holes in the page.
-I also added a quote on this page, printed on my computer (My Own Topher font), cut into journaling strips; inked and outlined. ( I found a ton of great dog quotes on quotegarden.com .
+I also added a quote on this page, printed on my computer (My Own Topher font), cut into journaling strips; inked and outlined.

 Page 4 (back of page 3):

-This side needs no painting b/c the masking paint from the KI cardstock shows through to this side.
+This side needs no painting b/c the masking paint from the other side shows through to this side.
 Simply adhere your dog-themed embellishments and photos, making sure to let some of the acrylic and paint show through from the other side.
 For continuity, use the dog footprint stamp liberally throughout as an embellishment.
-Cut a strip of SEI’s Park Buddies “Dog Run” paper to go across the page, just high enough that it covered the binder ring holes.
+Cut a strip of patterned paper to go across the page, just high enough that it covered the binder ring holes.

 Page 5 (third acrylic page):